werfu/react-router-redux-params/README.md

 # react-router-redux-params

-Provides middleware and alternative reducer for [react-router-redux](https://github.com/rackt/react-router-redux) that stores [react-router](https://github.com/rackt/react-router) route params in addition to history location object.
+Provides extra methods for [react-router-redux](https://github.com/rackt/react-router-redux) which store [react-router](https://github.com/rackt/react-router) route params in addition to history location object.

 You won't need this if your only use case is accessing route params inside your components, react-router already provides params as props.
 This is meant for usage outside component tree.